 WARNING: GRAPHIC PHOTOS AHEAD.
 IF YOU’RE NOT INTO GORY STUFF, YOU MAY SKIP READING THIS.
 IF YOU DON’T MIND SEEING BLOODY PHOTOS AND DELIVERY PHOTOS, READ ON.

 To start with, I initially planned to give birth via-Normal Spontaneous Delivery.
 Well… I planned to be induced, dunno if that’s still considered as spontaneous.
 LOL Kidding aside, I was all set to go through that type of birthing process.
-I have spoken to my OB about it numerous times over my last few appointments with her and although I had issues with my blood pressure during my third trimester (starting at 35 weeks), my OB was sure that I can still deliver normally.
+I have spoken to my OB about it numerous times over my last few appointments with her.
+Although I had issues with my blood pressure during my third trimester (starting at 35 weeks), my OB was sure that I can still deliver normally.

-So, I came by the ER the morning of December 19th as we all have planned the day before.
+So, I came by the ER on the morning of December 19th, as we all have planned the day before.
 My trolley bag in Tim’s hand and my admitting orders clutched in mine.
 I stayed in the ER for a good full hour as Tim went up to the admitting department to get my room prepared.
 My mom picked us up that morning, too, by the way.
-I never expected for that to happen at all.
+I never expected that to happen at all.
 I thought that she and I would mind our own businesses as we always do.
 But she insisted that she would pick us up and tried to stay as long as she could.
-It was my step dad’s first year death anniversary that day, by the way, so she would have to leave in the afternoon.
+It was my step dad’s first death anniversary that day, by the way, so she would have to leave in the afternoon.

-I didn’t know how much naps I took that day, but around mid-afternoon my OB came by to dilate my cervix to at least 2 cm.
+I didn’t know how much naps I took that day, but around mid-afternoon, my OB came by to dilate my cervix to at least 2 cm.
 She tried breaking my water but failed, so we spoke and talked about our options.
 The good thing was she was honest about our back up plan to have a c-section in case my condition doesn’t progress.
 She told me to rest for two more hours.

 I didn’t feel any slicing sensation, which I thought I would.
 But I did feel the pulling and tugging.
-Somewhere along that hour I must have drifted off to whatever land but was shaken awake when they started pumping from my ribs or abdomen, I didn’t feel exactly where, but I did feel the pressure.
+Somewhere along that hour, I must have drifted off to whatever land but was shaken awake when they started pumping from my ribs or abdomen.
+I didn’t feel exactly where, but I did feel the pressure.
 Not long after that, I heard my OB said that my baby’s cord coiled and that he had pooped!
-Then she called out “Baby out, 5:29 PM!”
+Then she called out, “Baby out, 5:29 PM!”

 My OB and I were even chatting as she was fixing me up, and the other people were pumping my baby’s stomach out.
-I remember we talked about how it was a good thing that we performed an emergency c-section and all that stuff otherwise, it would have been harder if I pushed to deliver via-NSD.
+I remember we talked about how it was a good thing that we performed an emergency c-section and all that stuff.
+Otherwise, it would have been harder if I pushed to deliver via-NSD.
 (Normal Spontaneous Delivery).

 It was funny how fully aware I was of what was happening, I didn’t know that I would be that aware and awake through it all.
-I must have drifted sometime after they took our photo, because the next thing I know was that my OB was telling me goodbye and I was thanking her and everyone else.
-I immediately asked for my phone hoping to talk to my husband but one of my best friends Ge called.
+I must have drifted sometime after they took our photo because the next thing I remember was that my OB was telling me goodbye, and I was thanking her and everyone else.
+I immediately asked for my phone, hoping to talk to my husband, but one of my best friends Ge called.
 I was still in the operating room table when I answered his call.
-I don’t remember what we talked about exactly as I was slightly groggy but I know that I only hung up when I was wheeled in to the recovery room.
+I don’t remember what we talked about exactly as I was slightly groggy, but I know that I only hung up when I was wheeled into the recovery room.

 The entire experience was slightly overwhelming to me.
 It was a roller coaster of emotions and other things in between.
-Never in my life have I thought of ever delivering a baby in such a way but after finding out what happened to him inside, with the cord coil and him swallowing a ton of meconium, I would not have had it any other way.
+Never in my life have I thought of ever delivering a baby in such a way.
+But after finding out what happened to him inside, with the cord coil and him swallowing a ton of meconium, I would not have had it any other way.
 I am also so thankful that my OB was ever so present and quick to take action when I haven’t dilated as I should.

 Otherwise, God knows what could have happened.
 There was even a chance that I would be going home without a baby.
-Sure, he came home with a hep-lock on his right foot so medication could be continued to be administered by a nurse at home until the 26th but at least I came home with a baby that is not only very much alive, but is also very active and strong.
+Sure, he came home with a hep-lock on his right foot, so medication could be continued to be administered by a nurse at home until the 26th, but at least I came home with a baby that is not only very much alive but is also very active and strong.

-I honestly cannot wait for his follow up check up with his pediatrician.
+I honestly cannot wait for his follow up check-up with his pediatrician.
 I really wish Tim and I have done quite a swell job taking care of him over the past week.
 Oh, and here’s a lovely smile from my 10-day old baby. 💕